thomas-alectio/AlectioSDK/README.md

 * A process to train the model
 * A process to test the model
 * A process to apply the model to infer on unlabeled data
+* A process to assign each data point in the dataset to a unique index (Refer to one of the examples to know how)

 ### Train the Model
 The logic for training the model should be implemented in this process.
 The function should look like: